falcou/My_project/README.md

       Problem(s) encountered :

-                              To sign in, we need to have all the contact thanks to a LiveData but I don't understand how to have access at                               this list and its content
+                              To sign in, we need to have all the contact thanks to a LiveData but I don't understand how to have access atthis list and its content

                               I have tried to create this interface in mvvm thanks to a tutorel.
 But a problem appears if I put the files in a package and an other because the binding

       YOU CAN HAVE ACCESS AT THESE DOCUMENTS IN THE PROJECT -> DOCUMENTS OUTSIDE PACKAGAGE